sidney-eliot/3d-artists-handbook/content/composition.md

 #### Full Frame

-Full frame allows the viewer to focus on what is important and to se more detail.
+Full frame allows the viewer to focus on what is important and to see more detail.
 It is almost only used for characters and creatures.
-A great thing about full frame composition is that it can be achieved with basically every finished painting by cutting away sides and doing some small tweaks if, though preparing for a full frame instead of it being afterthought is still better.
+A great thing about full frame composition is that it can be achieved with basically every finished painting by cutting away sides and doing some small tweaks if, though preparing for a full frame instead of it being an afterthought is still better.

 ![[Pasted image 20230604161107.png|250]]